MIC-DKFZ/RTTB/ReadMe.txt

 A.1.
 Configure Litmus with CMake (separated binary folder recommended) A.2.
 Build Litmus
+A.3 enable BUILD_TESTING
+A.4 press Configure
+A.5 enable tests of interest
+A.6 enable BUILD_RTToolbox_Test_examples if you want examples

-[B. If you build Helax support - Boost]
+[B. If you build Helax or DICOM support - Boost]

 B.1.
 Build (using the same compiler options as RTToolbox, usually STATIC LINKING and x64 architecture).
+The component "filesystem" needs compilation.
 For all other modules, only the headers are required.

 [C. If you want DICOM support - DCMTK]